eheyden/X-Team-59/x_team_rules.md

 ## How we will assign (and reassign) tasks
 Chat through Slack App and discuss on the task assignment.
-## How will we will track progress (and follow-up) on completion of tasks
+## How we will track progress (and follow-up) on completion of tasks
 Each team member shall do a periodical report about the progress of his/her individual tasks
 ## How we will communicate difficulties with a task assigned to us